How to Change Out Garage Door Springs Safely

 - A helper (crucial!)

 For extension springs, the tool list is slightly different, often involving winding cones and possibly specialized tools depending on the mounting system.
+Always ensure your tools are in good condition and rated for the forces involved.

 Step-by-Step: Changing Torsion Springs (Simplified Overview)